logicpng/asterghost/Updates/caelOSaster/readme.txt

 !
 Photosensitivity - Character often vibrates in place, in short bursts.
 Enable "Ignore SERIKO move" in SSP's Preferences (Ghost (2) > Ignore SERIKO Move) if this may cause an issue.

 Note: It is recommended to have the font Roboto Condensed installed.
+Note: Fast-forwarding is not recommended, as it can break certain events.

 -----------------------------------------------------------------